-Now navigate back to the Drafts space and select the Paste action in the clipboard.
-This will create a new copy of the content.
 If we use the Cut action for content, a reference to it is placed in the clipboard and the content remains in its original place until we use the Paste action, when it is then moved to the new location.
-The clipboard contents are not retained over login sessions, so if you cut some content and then logout, the content will stay where it was originally.
+The clipboard contents are not retained over login sessions, so if we cut some content and then logout, the content will stay where it was originally.
+We can also paste items as 'Links', which creates an item that "points" to another space or content, but can have a different name and description.